 Before you start narrowing down your PR firms, decide how important location is to you.
-We think having account presence in major journalism markets is priority one, but if you’re the kind of person who needs to meet face-to-face once a week, acknowledge that and find a firm close to your base of operations and hire a PR firm that’s near by.
+We think having account presence in major journalism markets, like Los Angeles and New York is a priority, but if you’re the person who needs to meet face-to-face once a week, acknowledge that and find a firm close to your base of operations and hire a PR firm that’s near by.

 Flexibility AND Systems

 Pay close attention to the systems your PR firm uses and also take notice of their flexibility.